chierina/Energy-Churn-Prediction/README.md

 # ESCP ML with Python Final Project
 I chose a case study designed for a top tier strategic consulting company for my final project.\
 You can find following files in this repository. \
-* Item 1 Datasets : all the provided datasets for training and testing. \
+* Datasets : all the provided datasets for training and testing. \
-* Item 2 Codes : codes for data exploration, training models, and testing. \
+* Codes : codes for data exploration, training models, and testing. \
-* Item 3 Result : validation result output. \
+* Result : validation result output. \
 \
 **Case Scenario** \
 Company A is a major utility company providing gas and electricity to corporate, SME and residential customers.
 In recent years, post-liberalization of the energy market in Europe, company A has had a growing problem with increasing customer defections above industry average.
 The churn issue is most acute in the SME division and thus they want it to be the first priority. \